-- 1. Develop the use of matrix algebra techniques that is needed by engineers for practical applications - 2.
-Apply Fundamental Theorem of Taylor's, Rolle's Theorem, Maclaurin's theorems. - 3.
-Familiarize with functions of several variables which is useful in optimization - 4.
-Understand and analyze Methods of Lagrange multipliers. - 5.
-Learn important tools of calculus in higher dimensions.
-And become familiar with 2-dimensional and 3 dimensional coordinate systems. - 6.
-Understanding the Evaluation of definite integrals using Beta and Gamma functions
+- 1. Develop the use of matrix algebra techniques that is needed by engineers for Practical applications - 2.
+Utilize mean value theorems to real life problems - 3.
+Familiarize with functions of several variables which is usefulin optimization - 4.
+Students will also learn important tools of calculus in higher dimensions.
+Students will become familiar with 2- dimensional coordinatesystems - 5.
+Students will become familiar with 3- dimensional coordinate systems and also learn the utilization of special functions.

-Matrices: Rank of a matrix by echelon form - Solutions of system of homogeneous and non-homogeneous linear equations - Eigen values and Eigen vectors and their properties - Cayley-Hamilton theorem (without proof), Finding inverse and power of a matrix by Cayley-Hamilton theorem - Diagonalization of a matrix - Quadratic forms and nature of the quadratic forms, Reduction of quadratic form to canonical form by orthogonal transformation.
+Matrices: Rank of a matrix by echelon form - Solutions of system of homogeneous and non-homogeneous linear equations - Eigen values and Eigen vectors and their properties - Cayley- Hamilton theorem (without proof), Finding inverse and power of a matrix by Cayley- Hamilton theorem - Diagonalization of a matrix - Quadratic forms and nature of the quadratic forms, Reduction of quadratic form to canonical form by orthogonaltransformation.